Blue Nails Are Trending Right Now, And They're The Perfect Pop Of Color

 Bolt of blue

 What's better than a bolt of blue?
 Twenty bolts of blue.
 A geometric design is the perfect way to show off not one, but two tones of blue, especially when backed by a neutral base color.
-Apply a nude nail color, and let dry completely.
+Apply a neutral nail color, and let dry completely.
 Starting with a lighter blue, paint an angled swash over the tip of the nail from side to center.
 After the first bolt dries completely, do the same with a brighter blue on the opposite side of the nail, overlapping the light blue just a smidge.